 It was very interesting to see how ChatGPT fuelled discussions in so many different areas of society and also in mainstream media.
 I guess the hottest debates came from the education sector.
-One side argued it should be banned at schools and forbidden to be used by pupils and students, who immediately embraced this new opportunity to get their homework done, writing essays, reports and so on.
+One side argued it should be banned at schools and forbidden for use by pupils and students; who immediately embraced this new opportunity to get their homework done, writing essays, reports and so on.
 On the other side, progressive educators also embraced the new technology and already found ways to use it to support their teaching.
 The Learning and Development community also joined the discussion on how to make use of this new opportunity and the role AI can play in workplace learning in the near future.

 It is really nice to see all kinds of experiments and applications that are created so fast.
 I also ran a little experiment for this episode of the Learning Notes.
 I have chosen only one post in which OpenAI (the company that launched ChatGPT) CEO Sam Waltman warns against using ChatGPT for important topics.
 Besides that, I looked at the results of Don Taylor’s Global Sentiment Survey (GSS) of 2022 which shows the results on the single question: ‘What will be hot in workplace learning in 2022’.
 The top three are upskilling & reskilling, collaborative & social learning and personalised learning.
 So, I asked ChatGPT how training providers can benefit from these three items.

 What’s it about?

 A quick overview on how ChatGPT pushes boundaries with a remarkable warning by the co-founder and CEO of the company

 It gives a nice overview of how ChatGPT pushes boundaries (but does not overcome them).